TahaKocak/PHP-SessionManager/README.md

 # SessionManager
 The first version of my Session Manager Class is ready

-**Description; I developed this class to facilitate session operations.
+Description; I developed this class to facilitate session operations.

+Includes;

+Session Check,Create,Delete